Chapter: Metals and Non-Metals CBSE 10th Science

 • Example: 2Na(s) + 2H2O(l) → 2NaOH(aq) + H2(g) (Formation of sodium hydroxide and hydrogen gas)

-• Many metals react with dilute acids, such as hydrochloric acid, to form metal salts and release hydrogen gas.
+• Many metals react with acids to produce metal salts and hydrogen gas.

 • Example: Zn(s) + 2HCl(aq) → ZnCl2(aq) + H2(g) (Formation of zinc chloride and hydrogen gas)